signalingsystemslab/mRNA-nuclear-export/README.md

 RNAseq data were processed from qseq to counts using the pipeline `pipeline_ENCODE_ref.sh` ran on a Linux server ubuntu 16.04.
 The ouptut of this step are count files which are made available in the `Data > merged_counts` folder.
 We recommend starting after this step.
 For this step multiple scripts were used for each processing substeps:
 * Conversion of qseq to fastq files see bash script`02_consolidated_michael.sh`
 * Trimming adapter sequence using cudadapt, to see exact options used see `03_trimming_index_universal.sh`.
-Fastq files obtained after this step were deposit on ENCODE
+Fastq files obtained after this step were deposited on ENCODE DCC
 * Reads were aligned using STAR software, to see exact options used see `05_trimming_index_universal.sh`
 * Alignments were filtered to keep only reads mapped in proper pair and remove unmapped read/mates or failing vendor quality using samtools, to see exact options used see `06_filtering.sh`.
 * Alignment were filtered to only keep uniquely aligned reads using samtools.
 To see exact options used see `06_filtering_unique.sh`.